elv-gilles/gocui/_examples/README.md

 ```
 gocui $ cd _examples/
-_examples $ go build -o exam ./

-_examples $ ./exam --help
+_examples $ go run . --help
 usage:
-./exam        : select a demo from the gui and run it
+go run .        : select a demo from the gui and run it
-./exam <demo> : run the 'demo' argument
+go run . <demo> : run the 'demo' argument

   where 'demo' can be one of:
     active